-African governments, in close alignment with the private sector and other key stakeholders must accelerate their response to minimize the socioeconomic impact of the pandemic and to secure continued growth across important sectors such as health, food security and education.
+African governments, in close alignment with the private sector and other key stakeholders, must accelerate their response to minimize the socioeconomic impact of the pandemic and to secure continued growth across important sectors such as health, food security and education.

-According to a recent report1 from AfriLabs and the research firm Briter Bridges the continent now has an estimated 643 technology hubs, with half consisting of non-profit or donor-funded organizations.
+According to a recent report1 from AfriLabs and the research firm Briter Bridges, the continent now has an estimated 643 technology hubs, with half consisting of non-profit or donor-funded organizations.
 Additional research2 from GSMA points to a 40% surge in the number of technology hubs in Africa in just one year - from 442 in 2018 to 618 in 2019.
-These ecosystems are the ideal central nerve to be drawn upon for harnessing ingenious homegrown solutions that even now can support governments to manage the impact of COVID-19.
+These ecosystems should be tapped into for harnessing homegrown solutions that even now can support governments to manage the impact of COVID-19.